Do you know how to clean system ROM in Android? It can be cleaned from the device storage by clearing the cache data.

 Method-1: Clean The Caches From The Android Device’s Memory

-Cleaning the system ROM is all about cleaning the cache data of your Android device.
+Cleaning the system ROM is all about cleaning the unnecessary junk files from your Android device.
 That’s why if you can clean the cache data, you may not find the “space is running out” notification again.

 Step-1: Go To The Setting App